 CAS Student Government

-The CAS Student Government is an elected body that acts as a liaison between students, faculty, and administration and works toward improving the CAS student experience.
+The CAS Student Government is an elected body that acts as a liaison between students, faculty, and administration and works toward optimizing the CAS student experience.
 The members deal with student affairs issues that CAS students raise, ranging from problems with credit hours for classes to online registration for certain majors.
-In addition to allocating funding to student organizations, the CAS Student Government also sponsors a host of activities such as the fall apple-picking trip, CAS Movie Night, and Coffee at Finals, and the popular Top of the Hub Extravaganza.
+In addition to allocating funding to student organizations, the CAS Student Government also sponsors a host of activities such as Celtics Night, Coffee at Finals, and the popular Top of the Hub Extravaganza.

 CAS Peer Mentors

 The CAS Peer Mentors are a selected group of students who voluntarily serve as role models and valuable resources to CAS first-year students.
 Thoroughly trained in counseling and advising techniques, the Peer Mentors are tasked with easing the transition of the newest members of the CAS community through FY101.
 For more information, visit the Peer Mentor section at the First-Year Experience (FYE) website.